 For the purposes of ACR audits, a variance is defined as an unexpected difference in practice when compared to a defined standard.
 These are not necessarily errors, but each needs to be reviewed to determine its real or potential impact on patient care.
-In the Sunnybrook system an "A" variance represents a lesser variation that has little or no potential for adversely affecting patient outcomes, a "B" variance has a moderate potential for adversely affecting patient outcomes, a "A" variance has a moderate potential for adversely affecting patient outcomes, a "B" variance has a moderate potential for adversely affecting patient outcomes.
+In the Sunnybrook system an "A" variance represents a lesser variation that has little or no potential for adversely affecting patient outcomes, a "B" variance has a moderate potential for adversely affecting patient outcomes, and a "C" variance has a high potential for adversely affecting patient outcomes.
 All cases where a variance was discovered must be reviewed by the Paramedic Practice Manager (PPM).
 Following this review, the PPM may request an explanation from the paramedics where the reason for the variance was not reasonably evident.
 If the response does not provide clarity, the Medical Director may then become involved in the investigation.
 However in the majority of cases paramedic feedback provides the information necessary to satisfy any concerns and the case is closed.

-Advanced Life Support Patient Care Standards Version 4.5 Emergency Health Services Branch Ministry of Health and Long Term Care, May 1, 2018
+Emergency Health Services Branch Ministry of Health and Long Term Care, May 1, 2018